-- 6.9.
-Family and Medical Leave (Salaried and Pool employees).
-The District will comply with applicable state and federal laws on Family Medical Leaves whenever it has the required number of employees (50) in its employ for application of the laws and the factual circumstances warrants its application.
-See the attached Addendum A for the most current FMLA policy. - 6.10.
-Administrative Leave (Salaried and Pool employees).
-On a case-by-case basis, the District may place an employee on administrative leave with or without pay for an indefinite period of time, as determined by the District General Manager, or designee to be in the best interests of the District, such as pending an investigation or other administrative proceeding. - 6.11.
-Military Leave of Absence(Salaried and Pool employees).
+- 6.11.
+Military Leave of Absence (Salaried and Pool employees).
 Any employee who is a member of the Washington National Guard or a Federal military unit is entitled to leave from their duties up to twenty-one (21) days each between October 1 and September 30 for official military duty, training, or drills or state active status.
 During the period of military leave, the employee shall continue to receive their normal rate of pay for days when they would have been scheduled to work for the District.
 (Calculated for hourly staff as a minimum of up to 21 average shifts for the employee during the season in question and not including shift-related premiums.) - 6.11.1.
 If an employee takes temporary or regular military leave, he or she is entitled to return to the employee's former job as provided under federal and state laws.
 A copy of the official orders must be submitted to the employee's supervisor at least one (1) week prior to the commencement of the duty period. - 6.11.2.
 The Washington State Military Family Leave Act provides that during a period of military conflict, an employee who regularly works more than twenty (20) hours per week and whose spouse or state-registered domestic partner is deployed or about to be deployed or is on leave from deployment in a military conflict declared by Congress or the President is entitled to up to fifteen (15) days of unpaid leave per deployment.
 An employee wishing to take this leave must notify his/her supervisor within five (5) business days of receiving official notice that the spouse is being deployed or will be on leave from deployment.
 Upon conclusion of the leave, the employee will return to his/her position or an equivalent one unless the employee would otherwise have been terminated had he/she not taken the leave. - 6.12.
 Domestic Violence Leave (Salaried and Pool employees).
 Leave is available to employees who are victims of domestic violence, sexual assault, or stalking, or have a family member (spouse, children, parents, parents-in-law, grandparents, or "a person with whom the employee has a dating relationship.") who is a victim of such abuse. - 6.12.1.
 An eligible employee may take "reasonable" leave, including leave on an intermittent or reduced- schedule basis, to engage in specified remedial activities relating to the abuse, including: participating in legal proceedings; seeking medical treatment or mental health counseling; obtaining social services; or taking other actions to increase the safety of the employee and her/his family members. - 6.12.2.
 The District may request verification that the employee or her/his family member is a victim of abuse, and that the leave is for one of the covered remedial activities.
 Verification is satisfied by one or more of the following: (1) a police report indicating the employee or family member was a victim of abuse; (2) a court order protecting the employee or family member; (3) documentation from an attorney, clergy member, medical provider, or other professional from whom assistance was sought; or (4) the employee's own written statement that s/he or a family member is a victim and needs the leave to seek assistance.
 The District will maintain the employee's provided information as confidential and will not require the employee to disclose information beyond the verification material listed above.